Foggalong/hardcode-fixer/readme.md

 This program aims to be a safe, easy and standardised solution to the problem of hardcoded application icons in Linux.
 All it is is [this one bash script](https://github.com/Foggalong/hardcode-fixer/blob/master/fix.sh) - simply copy it to somewhere on your PC and run.
 Use ```./fix.sh -h``` for help.

+if you met some network issues about GitHub resource access, you cloud set an environment variable `HARDCODE_FIXER_SOURCE` by `gitee` or `jsdelivr` to use another resource on the Internet.

 If you're an Arch user it's also available in the [AUR](https://aur.archlinux.org/packages/hardcode-fixer-git/).

 ### More information: